-In March 2020, the World Health Organization declared COVID-19 a global pandemic and countries worldwide implemented various measures to contain the spread of the virus.
-National, state and local governments in affected regions have implemented and may continue to implement safety precautions, including quarantines, border closures, increased border controls, travel restrictions, shelter-in-place orders and shutdowns, business closures, cancellations of public gatherings and other measures.
+In March 2020, the World Health Organization declared COVID-19 a global pandemic and countries worldwide implemented various measures to contain the spread of the SARS-CoV-2 virus.
+National, state and local governments in affected regions have implemented and may continue to implement varying safety precautions, including quarantines, border closures, increased border controls, travel restrictions, shelter-in-place orders and shutdowns, business closures, cancellations of public gatherings and other measures.
 The extent and severity of the impact on the Company's business and clinical trials will be determined largely by the extent to which there are disruptions in the supply chains for its research and product candidates, delays in the conduct of ongoing and future clinical trials, or reductions in the number of patients accessing AbbVie's HCV regimens, or any combination of those events.
-During the second half of fiscal 2020 and through 2021, AbbVie experienced a decline in HCV sales compared to prior years as a result of a decline in patients accessing AbbVie's HCV regimens due to the COVID-19 pandemic.
-This resulted in a decline in the Company's royalty revenue earned for the years ended September 30, 2021 and 2020.
+In addition, AbbVie experienced a decline in HCV sales compared to periods prior to March 2020 as a result of a reduction in patients accessing AbbVie's HCV regimens due to the COVID-19 pandemic.

-The full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19 and public health actions taken to contain it, as well as the cumulative economic impact of both of those factors.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19 and its variants and public health actions taken to contain it, as well as the cumulative economic impact of both of those factors.